World-Class Rainbows - Capitán Lodge

 Boats: 25’ rigid inflatable boat with outboards to navigate the lake and reach some streams and creek mouths.
 Boat fishing is only an option on rare days when it is not windy.

-A sample fishing day: Breakfast is served at 8:00 a.m.
+A Typical Fishing Day: Breakfast is served at 8:00 a.m.
 You’ll leave for the river around 9:00 a.m., and fish until around 1:00 p.m.
 You’ll enjoy a streamside lunch of meats, cheese, olives, fruits, vegetables, and wine.
 After lunch and siesta, you’ll fish until 6:00 p.m.
 Guides will drive you back to the Lodge where you'll take a shower, and enjoy the open bar before dinner.
 Dinner is served late in Argentina, typically at 9:00 p.m.
 Fishing times are flexible.

 Capitán Lodge - on the Estancia

-Capitán Lodge is located in the heart of Southern Patagonia on a beautiful, family-run estancia only a few miles from the fishing grounds.
-The Lodge has a territorial view of the beautiful Andes Mountains.
+Capitán Lodge is open November through April for peak fishing.
+The beautiful, family-run estancia is located in the heart of Southern Patagonia and has a territorial view of the beautiful Andes Mountains.

-The Lodge accommodates six anglers at a time in three, double-occupancy guestrooms with private baths.
+The Lodge accommodates six anglers per week in three, double-occupancy guestrooms with private baths.
 The Lodge has two wind generators that provide around-the-clock electricity and Wi-Fi.

 Open bar: All wine, beer, and local spirits at the Lodge are included in the package.

 You’ll fly to Ezeiza International Airport in Buenos Aires, Argentina.
 From Buenos Aires, you’ll take a two hour and 30-minute domestic flight to El Calafate.
-(For this flight, there is a 45-pound weight limit for total luggage.)
-You'll stay overnight in the mountain town of El Calafate.
-In the morning, a member of the Lodge staff will drive you from El Calafate to the Lodge, a five to six-hour drive.
+(You’ll need to take a ground transfer to Buenos Aires Airport (Jorge Newbery Airport AEP) which is the main airport for domestic flights across Argentina.
+For this flight, there is a 45-pound weight limit for total luggage.)
+You'll stay overnight in the beautiful mountain town of El Calafate.
+In the morning, a member of the Lodge staff will drive you to the Lodge, a seven-hour drive.
 You'll drive through the Patagonia Steppe, which is the seventh largest desert in the world.
 (No flights, hotels or ground transfers between airports are included in the package.)

 7-nights and 6½-days guided fishing